On symmetry groups of oriented matroids: Preliminaries

 An oriented matroid can also be specified by a collection of {\it covectors}.
-In the following axiom system, we use the following notation.
+In the next axiom system, we will use the following notation.
 For sign vectors $X,Y \in \{ 0,+,-\}^E$, a sign vector $X \circ Y \in \{ 0,+,-\}^E$ is defined as follows.

 We also use the following notations.